 So naturally, community managers and their most loyal followers are moving house.
 But things aren’t as simple as that.
 One monumental problem is that you must bring your users along with you.
 If they don’t follow and adopt the new platform then the community will likely suffer, if only at first.

+Why Migration?
 The Value of an “Owned Space” for Communities

 There is a lot of value in providing an “owned” or custom space for your community’s growth.